-Our school works in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
+Our schools work in accordance with local procedures for PREVENT and with other agencies, sharing information and concerns as appropriate.
+Where we have concerns about extremism or radicalisation, we will seek advice from appropriate agencies and, if necessary, refer to Social Care and / or the Channel Panel.